-CHEM 321 (3-3-0) Thermodynamics and Equilibrium: A calculus-based study of the three laws of thermodynamics with derivation of equilibrium constants from chemical potential, Raoult7 s Law, the phase rule, and equilibrium electrochemistry including the Debye-Hueckle theory.
-Prerequisite: CHEM 211 And CHEM 212 And MATH 241 And MATH 242 And PHYS 111 Or PHYS 121
+CHEM 321 (3-3-0) Thermodynamics and Equilibrium: A calculus-based study of the three laws of thermodynamics with derivation of equilibrium constants from chemical potential, Raoult's Law, the phase rule, and equilibrium electrochemistry including the Debye-Hueckle theory.

+Prerequisite: CHEM 211 And CHEM 212 And MATH 241 And MATH 242 And PHYS 121 And PHYS 122 (may be taken concurrently)

 CHEM 322 (3-3-0) Quantum Mechanics and Spectroscopy: A course investigating the wave-particle dilemma as resolved by the Bohr atom, Dirac wave mechanics, and Eigen values of the Schroedinger equation, with applications to atomic and molecular vibrational, rotational, and electronic spectra.

-Prerequisite: CHEM 211 And CHEM 212 And MATH 241 And MATH 242 And PHYS 112 Or PHYS 122
+Prerequisite: CHEM 211 And CHEM 212 And MATH 241 And MATH 242 And PHYS 122